serenabooth/DistributedComputing/RESTvProtocolBuffers/REST/README.txt

 Data is stored in a MySQL database.
 The details of this database are outlined below.

-On launching the server, a user is directed to home.html.
+On launching the server, a client/user is directed to home.html.
 From here, users can navigate between different HTML pages with the following functionalities:

 	- home.html: sign up for or log in to service